 If the axle is bent, the car is going to start to wobble.
 You might also notice it pulling to one side.
 At first glance, it might just appear that the alignment is off, but there’s a reason for it.
 The bent axle will be discovered during an inspection.

-You should never drive the vehicle while it is unstable.
+You should never drive your vehicle while it is unstable.
 Otherwise, you put yourself at risk of losing control and creating an accident.
 Instead, stop driving the vehicle until you have the axle repaired.
 After all, the cost of the axle repair is far less than what you will deal with after an accident.